DaysLikeThis99Problems/SpaceTimeMaps/frontend/DEPLOYMENT.md

 - **Missing \_redirects**: The file must be in the `public` folder to be copied during build
 - **Build failures**: Check the build logs in Netlify for any errors
 - **Cached redirects**: Netlify sometimes caches old redirect rules - redeploy or clear cache
+- **Mixed build systems**: Don't mix Create React App and Vite configurations
+- **Vercel vs Netlify**: Remove `vercel.json` when deploying to Netlify
+- **Dependency conflicts**: Ensure all dependencies are compatible with your build system